I first met John Carlisle in 1981 when I was at MTEC – Motorola’s Training & Education Center.

 He has had a major impact in my consulting practices.
 Let me repeat that: He has had a major impact in my consulting practices.

-You will want to watch this video – soon – and follow up on John’s book and article if you are interested in Negotiations, Partnering and/or Collaboration.
+You will want to watch this video – soon – and follow up on John’s book and article if you are interested in Negotiations, Cooperation, Partnering and Collaboration.

 John A. Carlisle